lucas-benedito/pokemon-duels/README.md

 - sys
 - os

-create the following directories in the same as the script team sprites
+create the following directories in the same as the script.
+- team
+- sprites

 ### Example:
 ```